Homework 2 - Characters

 1. Accept the assignment on GitHub Classroom here.

 This assignment comes with an interpreter and compiler that you will be expanding upon.
-This is the pattern that many future homeworks will follow.
-Lab 2 is from a previous iteration of the course with lots of helpful information about the code structure, our OCaml representation of Assembly, the compiler runtime, testing, and running the interpreter and compiler manually.
+This is the pattern that all future homeworks will follow.
+The general structure of each project is as follows:

 Introduction